 The role of ISAC is to maintain an intensive and regular dialogue regarding the aforementioned issues.
 ISAC provides advice in cooperation with stakeholders and existing organizations addressing invasive species.
 The ISAC meets up to four (4) times per year.

-Terms for approximately half of the current members of the ISAC will expire at the end of 2003.
+Terms for approximately half of the current members of the ISAC will expire in March 2004.
 Current members of the ISAC are eligible for reappointment.
 The Secretary of the Interior will appoint members to ISAC in consultation with the Secretaries of Agriculture and Commerce.
 The Secretary of Interior actively solicits new nominees to the ISAC.
-Members of ISAC should be knowledgeable in and represent one or more of the following communities of interests: Weed science; fisheries science; rangeland management; forest science; entomology; nematology; plant pathology; veterinary medicine; the broad range of farming or agricultural practices; biodiversity issues; applicable laws and regulations relevant to invasive species policy; risk assessment; biological control of invasive species; public health/epidemiology; industry activities, structure, and international affairs or trade; tribal or state government interests; environmental education; ecosystem monitoring; natural resource database design and integration; and internet-based management of conservation issues.
+Members of ISAC should be Start Printed Page 70027knowledgeable in and represent one or more of the following communities of interests: weed science; fisheries science; rangeland management; forest science; entomology; nematology; plant pathology; veterinary medicine; the broad range of farming or agricultural practices; biodiversity issues; applicable laws and regulations relevant to invasive species policy; risk assessment; biological control of invasive species; public health/epidemiology; industry activities; international affairs or trade; tribal or state government interests; environmental education; ecosystem monitoring; natural resource database design and integration; and internet-based management of conservation issues.

 Members of the ISAC and its subcommittees serve without pay.
 However, while away from their homes or regular places of business in the performance of services of the ISAC, members shall be allowed travel expenses, including per diem in lieu of subsistence, in the same manner as persons employed intermittently in the government service, as authorized by section 5703 of Title 5, United States Code.